- What is the best degree field to choose?

 - Is it better to apply as a civilian or through the military?

 Military experience is not a requirement for the Astronaut Candidate Program.
 Active duty military personnel must submit applications for the Astronaut Candidate Program through their respective service.
-After preliminary screening by the military, a small number of applications are submitted to NASA for further consideration.
+After preliminary screening by the military, eligible applications are submitted to NASA for further consideration.
 If selected, military personnel are detailed to NASA for a selected period of time.

 - What is the annual salary for astronauts?